jdduke/three_cpp/README.md

 three.js is a popular and accessible 3D library (credits to mdroob and alteredq) The goal with three.cpp is to fully implement the relevant portions of the library in native C++11, up to and including revision 50.

-## Status ##

-Much of the core functionality has been implemented to some degree, excepting morph targets and animation of any sort.
-It's not pretty; I tried to preserve the style/syntax/structure of the original library while not completely obviating the merits of native code .
-To be sure, this is as direct a port as possible; you will find things like public member variables, tight coupling and likely other code snippets that may or may not go against all you have come to believe in.
-C++ is *not* Javascript.

-For the examples that have been ported, perf is anywhere from 2x-10x that of three.js, average 4-5x, on my i7, GT 650m laptop (with vsync off on both, of course).
-No thorough profiling or meaningful optimization has been done, and the graphics path is more or less identical to that found in three.js.

-TODO: Test with GLES (Android/iOS/NACL)

 ## Usage ##

 three.cpp is optionally header-only; you can simply drop the